andkon/andkon.github.io/_posts/2020-09-11-ticket-target-practice.md

 ```

 At this point, you can refresh the game page and you should see a `"Hello, world!"` header show up.

+## Uploading the assets

+Before getting to work on the game itself, let's upload our `/assets` folder to make the necessary game assets available to our Phaser.js game.

 ## Creating the game